steven-tey/extrapolate/PR.md

   - Use the Deploy with Vercel button above.
 This will:
     1. Create a new git repository for the project.
     2. Set up the necessary Supabase environment variables and run the [SQL migrations](https://github.com/ajayvignesh01/extrapolate-new/tree/main/supabase/migrations) to set up the Database schema on a new project.
-       - If for some reason the migrations weren't automatically run by the integration, you can manually run them in the [SQL Editor](https://app.supabase.com/project/_/sql).
+       - If for some reason the migrations weren't automatically run by the integration, or you are manually setting up Supabase, you can manually run them in the [SQL Editor](https://app.supabase.com/project/_/sql).
        - The integration should have also handled adding the site url and approved redirect urls for auth.
 But in case it didn't, you manually do so [here](https://app.supabase.com/project/_/auth/url-configuration).
     3. Set up some environment variables.